 Before taking the adventurous path of DIY ERP Implementation, you may want to review the following consequences associated with this approach.

 The ERP system has more settings than a typical machine on your production floor or in your warehouse.
 As with your machines, you need to calibrate your ERP systems to get optimum results from them.
-Only the certified technicians with implementation experience can help you get the optimum results from your ERP purchase.
+Only certified technicians with implementation experience can help you get the optimum results from your ERP purchase.